xmos/aisrv/lib_aisrv/doc/rst/xcore-ai-server.rst

 Acquire   0x0A 0,0,0  Acquire sensor data
 ========= ==== ====== ==================================================

-The three numbers in the Bytes column refer to the number of bytes sent to the device, the number of dummy clock cycles, and then the number of bytes received from the device.
-Apart from the command, the number of bytes should always be a multiple of 4.
-A number of bytes of *N* stands for an application dependent number of bytes; the correct value should be used.
+The three numbers in the Count column refer to the number of bytes sent to the device, the number of dummy *clock cycles*, and then the number of bytes received from the device.
+Apart from the single-byte command, the number of bytes written to the device and read from the device should always be a multiple of four.
+A number of bytes of *N* stands for an application dependent number of bytes.

 The sequence for a SPI/QPI transaction is always as follows: